ekorrette/rescue-helper/README.md

 @HACK CAMBRIDGE ATLAS 2022

 ## Inspiration
-On the 17th of December 2021, one months worth of rain fell in a single day, flooding Malaysia and displacing tens of thousands of people.
+On the 17th of December 2021, one month's worth of rain fell in a single day, flooding Malaysia and displacing tens of thousands of people.
 Despite our best efforts in slowing down the rate of climate change, we cannot deny that our planet is currently experiencing its effects.

 Our aim was to create an automated flood helpline to aid the rescue efforts of Government organisations.
 During a flash flood, victims won't have time or bandwidth to download dedicated apps or navigate social media sites to seek help.
-We wanted a system which wouldn't gatekeep rescue to the technologically able.
+We wanted a system that wouldn't gatekeep rescue to the technologically able.

 ## What it does

 Victims are able to call in or text to report their situation, which is then relayed to a rescue coordinator.
-Our system visualises the locations of victims and clusters them into groups which rescue boats can be dispatched to.
+Our system visualises the locations of victims and clusters them into groups to which rescue boats can be dispatched.

 ## How we built it

 We used the Twilio API to receive calls and text messages and Deepgram to convert the phone recordings into text.
+As the output is quite messy, we use GPT-3 to clean the transcribed address.
 Our backend was built on Python.
+We retrieved the geo data from geopy and created the visualisations with Plotly.

 ## Accomplishments that we're proud of